10 Largest Auto Insurance Companies (March 2026)

 • Usually offer 24/7 claims and customer service

-• More likely to easily pay out claims after a large scale disaster
+• More likely to quickly pay out claims after a large-scale disaster like a tornado or hailstorm

 • Better online and mobile experience